brainpy/BrainPy/README.md

 ``BrainPy`` is an integrative framework for computational neuroscience and brain-inspired computation based on Just-In-Time (JIT) compilation.
 Core functions provided in BrainPy includes

-1. **General numerical solvers** for ODEs, SDEs, DDEs, FDEs, and others.
+- **General numerical solvers** for ODEs, SDEs, DDEs, FDEs, and others.

-2. **Dynamics simulation tools** for various brain objects, like neurons, synapses, networks, soma, dendrites, channels, and even molecular.
+- **Dynamics simulation tools** for various brain objects, like neurons, synapses, networks, soma, dendrites, channels, and even more.

-3. **Dynamics analysis tools** for differential equations, including phase plane analysis and bifurcation analysis, continuation analysis and sensitive analysis.
+- **Dynamics analysis tools** for differential equations, including phase plane analysis and bifurcation analysis, continuation analysis and sensitive analysis.

-4. **Seamless integration with deep learning models**, and has the speed benefit on JIT compilation.
+- **Seamless integration with deep learning models**, and has the speed benefit on JIT compilation.

-Moreover, `BrainPy` is designed to effectively satisfy your basic requirements:
+- And more ......

-- *Easy to learn and use*, because BrainPy is only based on Python language and has little dependency requirements;
+`BrainPy` is designed to effectively satisfy your basic requirements:

-- *Highly flexible and transparent*, because BrainPy endows the users with the fully data/logic flow control;
+- *Easy to learn and use*: BrainPy is only based on Python language and has little dependency requirements.
-- *Simulation can be guided with the analysis*, because the same code in BrainPy can not only be used for simulation, but also for dynamics analysis;
+- *Flexible and transparent*: BrainPy endows the users with the fully data/logic flow control.
+Users can code any logic they want with BrainPy.
-- *Efficient running speed*, because BrainPy is designed to compile your codes just-in-time.
+- *Extensible*: BrainPy allow users to extend new functionality just based on Python coding.
+For example, we extend the numerical integration with the ability to do numerical analysis.
+In such a way, the same code in BrainPy can not only be used for simulation, but also for dynamics analysis.

-Currently, `BrainPy` relies on the JIT compilers [Numba](https://numba.pydata.org/) and [JAX](https://jax.readthedocs.io/) on CPU or GPU devices.
-However, extending BrainPy to support other backend frameworks you prefer is also easy.
-The details please see documents coming soon.
+- *Efficient running speed*: All codes in BrainPy can just-in-time compiled (based on [JAX](https://github.com/google/jax) and [Numba](https://github.com/numba/)) to run on CPU or GPU devices, thus guaranteeing its running efficiency.